adibyte95/music-genre-classification/README.md

 Topic- to classify the type of genre a music belongs. genres include blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.<br/>

 # Dataset
-data set is from GTZAN.
+data set is GTZAN.
 Dataset is from <a href= 'http://marsyasweb.appspot.com/download/data_sets/'>Here</a> .
 It contains 100 music from each of the 10 class.<br/>

 # Approach